-Fallen officers: 52 shot dead this year
+Fallen officers: 64 shot dead this year

 TROOPER CHAD P. DERMYER

-Virginia State Police Trooper Chad Dermyer, 37, was participating in a training operation with other troopers at a Greyhound bus station in Richmond on March 31 when a man walked away from his luggage.
+Dermyer, a 37-year-old Virginia State Police trooper, was participating in a training operation with other troopers at a Greyhound bus station in Richmond on March 31 when a man walked away from his luggage.

 Dermyer approached the man, and after the two talked for a few seconds, the man pulled a gun from his waistband and fatally shot the trooper, police said.